-- The DHS Program STATcompiler presents data from the Demographic and Health Surveys from 90 countries, focusing on fertility, family planning, reproductive health, domestic violence, women’s empowerment, etc.
+- The DHS Program STATcompiler presents data from the Demographic and Health Surveys from 90 countries, focusing on fertility, family planning, reproductive health, domestic violence, female genital mutilation, women’s empowerment, etc.

-- The United Nations Population Fund World Population Dashboard provides data on fertility, sexual and reproductive health, or sex ratios of women in the population.
+- The United Nations Population Fund World Population Dashboard provides data on fertility, sexual and reproductive health, or sex ratios.
 For example:

-- In 2020, among women aged 15-49, the average contraceptive prevalence rate (all methods) was 49%, rising to 63% for those married or in-union.
-45% of women use a modern method of contraception, rising to 57% for married women or in-union women.
+- Among women aged 15-49, the average contraceptive prevalence rate (all methods) is 49%, rising to 63% for those married or in-union.
+45% of women use a modern method of contraception, rising to 57% for those married or in-union.

-- Across the world, 9% of women aged between 15-49 express unmet need for family planning.
+- Across the world, 9% of women aged between 15-49 have an unmet need for family planning.
 This percentage is slightly higher for married or in-union women, at 11%.

-- The World Values Survey analyses public opinion from 60 countries (for the last wave of the survey) on many subjects, including abortion.
-For example:
+- The World Values Survey analyses public opinion from 100 countries (for the last wave of the survey, 2017-2022) on many subjects, including abortion.

 for Climate Justice